 • Supports school districts, independently or in collaboration with neighboring districts, as well as regional educational authorities and educational service agencies.

-The Strength in Diversity Act has been endorsed by the following organizations: National Association of Secondary School Principals, National Association of Elementary School Principals, Center on Law, Inequality, and Metropolitan Equity at Rutgers Law School, Charles Hamilton Houston Institute for Race and Justice at Harvard Law School, IntegrateNYC4me, NAACP Legal Defense Fund, National Women’s Law Center, New York Appleseed, The Office of Transformation and Innovation at the Dallas Independent School District, National Education Association, National Coalition on School Diversity, Association of University Centers on Disabilities, Magnet Schools of America, Lawyers’ Committee for Civil Rights Under Law, Poverty & Race Research Action Council, Voluntary Interdistrict Choice Corporation, and Unidos.
+The Strength in Diversity Act has been endorsed by the following organizations: National Association of Secondary School Principals, National Association of Elementary School Principals, Center on Law, Inequality, and Metropolitan Equity at Rutgers Law School, Charles Hamilton Houston Institute for Race and Justice at Harvard Law School, IntegrateNYC4me, NAACP Legal Defense Fund, National Women’s Law Center, New York Appleseed, The Office of Transformation and Innovation at the Dallas Independent School District, National Education Association, National Coalition on School Diversity, Association of University Centers on Disabilities, Magnet Schools of America, Lawyers’ Committee for Civil Rights Under Law, Poverty & Race Research Action Council, Voluntary Interdistrict Choice Corporation, Unidos, and American Federation of Teachers.